lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER Architecture.md

 ## Summary

-I find that the easiest way to determine whether you are implementing VIPER correctly is to use the rules and classes correctly and consistently.
+I find that the easiest way to determine whether you are implementing the VIPER architecture correctly is to use the rules and classes correctly and consistently.

 VIPER is easy to implement if you keep it simple.